Managing Your Wife: Respect for Others

 While a husband cannot be with his wife in all of her duties, he will be there for some.
 He can witness her interactions with friends, with family, or with church members.
 He may also learn from others how she behaves in public, and learn if she uses inappropriate speech.
 Any badmouth from her apart from the home needs to be addressed, whether that amounts to yelling, disrespectful language, vulgarities, or blasphemies.
 Whether they happen at home or not, or whether they are towards her husband or not, a man needs to correct his wife for such behavior, and punish her when necessary.
 The rules do not change much outside the home.

 Overall, a feminine woman should not be argumentative.
-She should be agreeable and kind, and seek to be helpful.
-There is a problem if disagreements are flying out of control, or is she is arguing at length with anyone.
+She should be agreeable and kind, and seek to be helpful, with a warmly welcoming character.
+There is a problem if disagreements are flying out of control, or if she is arguing at length with anyone.
 Arguing with men in particular is inappropriate, since it takes her away from her role in submission, and presents her with some danger, by inspiring a man to anger.
 She may present an alternate opinion to a man, but if it starts to turn into a fight, she needs to end it, and have the man speak to her husband.
 He will handle it from there.
 Women should not be verbally fighting with men any more than they should be fist-fighting with them.
 It’s just not the woman’s job.
+A husband should be prepared to put a stop to any conflict he sees his wife is causing, then instruct her on how to speak better, and giving her more feminine things to do with her time.
+He can give her some clear rules of speech, ones which let her know better how to present ideas, when to be silent, and where to draw the line with any disagreement with men.

 If a woman is caring for the home full time, as she should, there is less opportunity for her to greatly misuse her tongue.
 However, when a wife has a career, and she is outside all day with coworkers, and under all kinds of pressure, misuses of the tongue can multiply.
 She needs to be disciplined enough that she can manage her speech even when under pressure and frustrated by work.
 Her husband may not be there to witness it all, but if he hears about a problem with his wife’s behavior on the job, with bad mouth or disrespect, he needs to handle it the same way: She needs to apologize to the person at work, and then change her behavior.
 She needs to promise to the person whom she’s offended not to do it again.
 If serious, she should face a spanking.
 Outside the home she is still a secondary representative of her family, and also a reflection of her husband, so all she does is important.
 It should reflect good womanly character and love.
 That will reflect a husband’s loving leadership.